TimZaleski/workbook/src/reflections/wk2/07-Day.md

 Parameters are the names created in the function definition.
 Arguments are the values that the function receives from each parameter.

 ## What are higher order functions?
 Can you provide an example?
 Higher order functions take in as a parameter or return functions.
+Array.prototype.map and Array.prototype.filter are examples of higher order functions.